Before we start, how to make good coffee with an Italian coffee maker, let us know about it.

 Italian or mocha coffee machines are cheap, very easy to use, and traditional ones have a completely manual operation, although there are also more advanced coffee machines for electric operation, as we will see later.
 They also stand out for presenting a very characteristic design and shape (see photo below).
 They are called Greek coffee makers or machines in other parts of the world.
 There are versions of different sizes, although it is normal to have the ability to prepare an amount of espresso equivalent to 3 – 6 cups.

 If you want to know how an Italian coffee machine works, do not miss any detail of what we will tell you later.
 We all have the idea that Italian coffee producers are a simple mechanism in which simply pouring water, coffee, and heating it until it starts to boil.
 And the truth is that after the operation of an Italian coffee machine there is enough science and details that the normal consumer can get away with.
 It doesn’t hurt to know them:

-An Italian coffee maker consists mainly of three components: a lower compartment in which water is poured (A), an upper compartment in which the already prepared coffee is deposited (C) and a filter in the middle (B) which is where we throw the coffee ground before starting
+It consists mainly of three components: a lower compartment in which water is poured (A), an upper compartment in which the already prepared coffee is deposited (C), and a filter in the middle (B) which is where we throw the coffee ground before starting

 The filter is made of metal, and the recommended amount of coffee for making good espresso is between 6 and 9 grams per cup.

 As we have said, Italian coffee producers use steam to prepare espresso coffee.
 To use them we logically need to fill the tank with water (therefore it will be heated to produce steam), more or less at the safety valve, and never above it.
 Then, we place the filter (B) that separates the two bodies of the coffee machine and we throw the ground coffee of our choice on it.
 Both sides are screwed or joined and we are ready to heat our coffee machine.